vjbollavarapu/modulyn-community/apps/backend/smart_contracts/ledger/README.md

 ---

-**This smart contract implementation provides a robust, secure, and efficient blockchain ledger for TidyGen ERP, enabling tamper-proof financial transaction logging with comprehensive audit capabilities.**
+**This smart contract implementation provides a robust, secure, and efficient blockchain ledger for Modulyn ERP, enabling tamper-proof financial transaction logging with comprehensive audit capabilities.**